cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

                                            points to a .testscenario file
                                            that should be run with
                                            hardcoded JCL
+ -keystore,--keystore <arg>                Path to keystore location.
+To use windows keystore specify "Windows-MY" as argumen.t -keystorePassword,--keystorePassword<arg> Password of specified keystore
  -l,--launcher <arg>                       Optional Launcher where the CLI
                                            is called from.
 Used for
                                            creating corrrect zAdviser